-Gonstead ChiropracticThe Gonstead Method is known as the "gold standard" of chiropractic all techinques.
+Gonstead ChiropracticThe Gonstead Method is known as the "gold standard" of all chiropractic techinques.
 Gonstead adjustments are intentional and precise, and they are always based on careful X-ray analysis.
 Dr. Martin is proud to be listed as the exclusive Gonstead chiropractor in Durham.
+Schedule An AppointmentCall Us

 Gonstead: The “Gold Standard” in Chiropractic.

 Gonstead chiropractors are known for making incredibly specific adjustments.
 Precision Chiropractic’s Dr. Martin is proud to be listed as the exclusive Gonstead chiropractor in Durham.
 He has been practicing Gonstead since 2000.
 He occasionally employs other chiropractic techniques since different people respond to different chiropractic methods, but Gonstead is his #1 go-to.
 Dr. Martin was trained in the Gonstead method at Palmer College of Chiropractic, and he has completed hundreds of hours of post-graduate training in the Gonstead method.

 X-rays: To See is to Know.
 To Not See is to Guess.